-Onfido survey finds that portrayals of fraud in popular culture are influencing views on criminal activity
+Onfido survey finds that portrayals of fraud in popular culture are influencing views on criminal activity and fraud prevention

 Onfido, the leading global digital identity verification and authentication provider, today announced the results of a study exploring the impact of popular true-crime documentaries on consumers' trust and behaviour with people online, and with digital businesses and services.

 Identity fraud has found a prominent place in popular culture with true-crime documentaries such as The Tinder Swindler, and dramatisations such as Inventing Anna, but while this makes viewers more aware of fraud, the audience's reactions vary.
-Onfido surveyed 2,000 US and UK consumers to understand how documentaries are impacting viewers’ perceptions of fraud and how this affects both their trust and behaviour online.
+Onfido surveyed 2,000 US and UK consumers to understand how documentaries are impacting viewers’ perceptions of fraud and how this affects both their trust and behavior online.

 Reactions split over impact of popular fraud culture